 Tactics to Handle the Pressure

 Stress interviews come in many shapes and sizes, from mildly disconcerting to downright aggressive.
-The interviewer isn't simply taking please in making you squirm; rather, the purpose is to put you on the defensive in order to see how you perform under pressure.
+The interviewer isn't simply taking pleasure in making you squirm; rather, the purpose is to put you on the defensive in order to see how you perform under pressure.

 Why Employers Use Stress Interviews